 There was a time when I would have been unable to enjoy this movie.
 I can enjoy it now largely because I have a wonderful wife, who makes my life very sweet.
 That said, there are still some key points of this film I can’t help but take issue with.
 A lot of the film’s attitude is summed up when Nathan delivers the curmudgeonly line “If fathers just did what they were supposed to, half the junk we see on the street wouldn’t exist.”
 This seems to be the mantra of conservatives and liberals alike: it’s all men’s fault.
 But if you look at the history of America over the last 40 years or so, men have not been the only – or even the primary – culprit of the breakdown of the family.
 History does not tell of a movement of men throwing off their responsibilities to society.
 We don’t see crowds of men burning their undergarments and demanding the right to kill their children.
 We don’t even hear men demanding that they be fed and clothed for free.
 We do, however, see women doing all these things.

 Studies show that in the U.S. today, more than two thirds of all divorces are initiated by the woman.
 And why not?
-The same political machine that brought us America’s holocaust in 1973 has tilted the legal game board of divorce ridiculously toward the woman’s pockets.
+The feminist political machine has tilted the legal game board of divorce ridiculously toward the woman’s pockets.
 (Please note: Every man in Iowa should carefully read chapters 236 and 598 of the Iowa Code before he even thinks about getting emotionally attached to a woman.
 As for the other states, talk to a lawyer there.)
 Millions of children in the U.S. grow up without fathers because their mothers want it that way.